pnp/sp-dev-samples/Samples/WebHooks.List.AzureAD/Deployment guide.md

-# SharePoint web hooks reference implementation - Deployment guide #
+# SharePoint web hooks Azure AD reference implementation - Deployment guide #
 This guide will provide you step by step guidance on how to deploy this sample application.
 We'll first start with preparing the Azure resources, then we'll prep the application and SharePoint needs and finally we'll show you how to deploy the needed components.

 ## Preparing Microsoft Azure for hosting the web hook sample application